 Nonbacterial chronic prostatitis: the type of chronic prostatitis that occurs when no definite infectious cause can be identified.
-People with nonbacterial prostatitis often have a number of white blood cells (associated with infection) in their urine, but no bacteria are found.
+Men with nonbacterial prostatitis often have a number of white blood cells (associated with infection) in their urine, but no bacteria are found.

 Obstruction: a clog or blockage that prevents fluid from flowing easily